What should I know about alcohol use and pregnancy?

 For Expecting and New Moms

-My Baby and Me is a program that helps women like you work towards having alcohol-free pregnancies.
+My Baby & Me is a program that helps women have healthy, alcohol-free pregnancies.
+If you choose to participate, you will receive:

 Why Should You Be Concerned About Alcohol?